kylewadektw-oss/dayboard/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+**PROPRIETARY LICENSE** - This project contains proprietary code owned by Kyle Wade (kyle.wade.ktw@gmail.com).
+Unauthorized copying, distribution, or commercial use is strictly prohibited.
+See the [DMCA_PROTECTION.md](DMCA_PROTECTION.md) file for full legal terms.

 ## 🙋‍♀️ Support

-For questions or support, please open an issue in the GitHub repository.
+For questions or support, please contact kyle.wade.ktw@gmail.com or open an issue in the GitHub repository.

 ---